 Moreover, reading this in conjunction with the ECOWAS Court ruling on the justiciability of the right to education, it becomes obvious that corruption hinders the ability of States to combat poverty and also precludes States from delivering their human rights obligations.
 Thus, there are established legal precedents that emphasise that corruption is not just an abstract concept, but that it impacts adversely on people.
-Hence, reading from the jurisprudence of South Africa, it is damning that Nigerian courts are lagging behind in prosecuting corruption cases despite the backlog of high profile corruption cases pending in different courts before them (Owasanonye, 2014).
+Hence, reading from the jurisprudence of South Africa, it is damning that Nigerian courts are lagging behind in prosecuting corruption cases despite the backlog of high profile corruption cases pending in different courts before them (Bolaji Owasanonye, 2014).
 It is also appalling that the Nigerian justice system sometimes uses technicalities in the form of frivolous and vexatious challenges to defeat the course of justice.
-According to Nuhu Ribadu. sometimes uses technicalities in the form of frivolous and vexatious challenges to defeat the course of justice.
-According to Nuhu Ribadu, (2004b) it has "become an "art" for defence attorneys to ensure that financial crime cases do not go and substantive cases are never tried on their merits.
+According to Nuhu Ribadu, (2004) it has "become an "art" for defence attorneys to ensure that financial crime cases do not go and substantive cases are never tried on their merits.
 Defence attorneys delay and prolong cases by a tactic of applying for stay of proceedings.
 Where such application is not granted, they accuse judges of bias, which provide grounds for an application to transfer their cases to other judges".
 In these circumstances, one question that resonates is where has the transparency and the independence of the judiciary gone to in Nigeria?
 Is the justice system no longer the hope of the common man?
-According to Transparency International (5 October, 2015):

-"we urge the Nigerian people to support this move [anticorruption] by the current Nigerian government and set aside ethnic, religious, geographical or political affiliations, as this is the only way corruption can be curbed and all stolen monies used to foster the much needed development in the country.
-We urge the government of Nigeria to be steadfast and focused in the determination to ensure that corrupt individuals are brought to book and further ensure that all the blocked through strengthened leakages are public institutions".
+According to Transparency International (5 October, 2015) "we urge the Nigerian people to support this move by the current Nigerian government and set aside ethnic, religious, geographical or political affiliations, as this is the only way corruption can be curbed and all stolen monies used to foster the much needed development in the country.
+We urge the government of Nigeria to be steadfast and focused in the determination to ensure that corrupt individuals are brought to book and further ensure that all the leakages are blocked through strengthened public institutions".